The restriction to these four team types acts as a powerful template for effective organization design.

 Similarly, it’s common for a Solution Train to have Platform ARTs providing services that the stream-aligned ARTs extend and build on.
 Continuing the example of the autonomous vehicle, a communication system that manages data transferred between the various subsystems would likely be represented as a platform ART, with clearly defined interfaces.

-One additional benefit of the platform topology is that it also supports a single platform ART that is providing services across multiple development value streams within the organization.
+One additional benefit of the platform topology is that it also supports a single platform ART that is providing services across multiple development value streams within the organization, as shown in Figure 4 below.

 In all these examples, the ARTs are composed of teams that will take on one of the four team types.
 For instance, within the complicated subsystem ART developing the guidance system may be one or more stream-aligned teams developing the features that relate to environment perception.
 Similarly, there might be a complicated subsystem team focused specifically on routing algorithms.
 In this manner, the application of the topologies is fractal.